 Korean children’s writer Jun Sung Hyun made her literary debut in 2009, winning the Chosun Ilbo Spring Literary contest with a children’s short story titled “Yes, That Was You”.
 In 2011, she won the 15th Changbi Children’s Book Prize for her full-length story The Lost Diary.
 Jun’s published works include the full-length children’s books The Lost Diary (2011), Siren (2014), and Two Moons (2018), and the children’s short story anthology Sinkhole (2018).

-Choi Jeongrye was born in a city near Seoul.
+Jeongrye Choi was born in a city near Seoul.
 She studied Korean poetry at Korea University and received her PhD from the same school.
 She participated in the IWP (International Writing Program) as a poet at University of Iowa in 2006 and stayed one year at University of California in Berkeley as a visiting writer in 2009.
 Her poems were appeared in Free Verse, Iowa Review, Text Journal, World Literature Today and various Japanese literary magazines.
 An English-language collection, ‘Instances’ (which she co-translated with Wayne de Fremery and Brenda Hillman) has been published.
 She is currently teaching as a lecturer at Korea University.
+Read about Jeongrye’s stay in Norwich (as translated by Matthu Mandersloot) on the NCW blog.

 Both of these residencies were supported by Arts Council Korea (ARKO).